aicpslab/certnet-control-sim-main/README.md

 ## Release Organization

-This repository is organized around the evaluation stage of the study.
+This repository is organized as a reproducible evaluation release.

-The `.mat` release packs store the generated experiment artifacts required by the demo scripts, including certified executor data, trained controllers, baseline objects, and evaluation data.
-The MATLAB live scripts load these release packs and reproduce the reported testing protocol, figures, timing summaries, feasibility checks, and closed-loop evaluation results.
+The `.mat` release packs contain the generated artifacts required by the demo scripts, including certified executor data, trained controllers, baseline objects, and evaluation data.
+The MATLAB live scripts load these release packs and reproduce the reported testing protocols, figures, timing summaries, feasibility checks, and closed-loop evaluation results.

-The intended workflow is:
+The intended workflow is simple:

 1. load the released experiment pack;
 2. run the corresponding MATLAB live script;
-3. reproduce the reported evaluation metrics and figures;
+3. reproduce the reported metrics and figures;
-4. inspect the deployed CertNet executor and baseline behavior.
+4. inspect the deployed CertNet and baseline behavior.

 ---